Interior Design Bachelor of Fine Arts Degree

 Color and Lighting Theory

 The course will introduce students to color and lighting.
 Students will apply principles of light and color to projects.
 (Prerequisites: INDE-201 and INDE-202 or equivalent courses.)
-Lecture 3, Studio 2 (Spring).
+Lecture 3 (Spring).

 The course will introduce students to the interior specialty of hospitality design.
 Students will understand the principles, elements, and material applications relevant to commercial interiors of the service industry.
 (Prerequisites: INDE-201 and INDE-202 or equivalent courses.)
 Studio 6 (Spring).